John Felton (assassin)

-John Felton (c.
-1595 – 29 November 1628) was a lieutenant in the English Army who stabbed George Villiers, 1st Duke of Buckingham to death in the Greyhound Pub of Portsmouth on 23 August 1628.

-King Charles I trusted Buckingham, who made himself rich in the process but proved a failure at foreign and military policy.
-Charles gave him command of the military expedition against Spain in 1625.
+Lieutenant John Felton (c.
+1595 – 29 November 1628) was an English army officer who assassinated George Villiers, 1st Duke of Buckingham by stabbing him to death in the Greyhound Pub at Portsmouth on 23 August 1628.
+Charles I of England trusted Buckingham, who made himself rich in the process but proved a failure at foreign and military policy.
+Charles gave him command of a military expedition against Spain in 1625.
 It was a total fiasco with many dying from disease and starvation.
 He led another disastrous military campaign in 1627.
 Buckingham was hated and the damage to the king's reputation was irreparable.
-Buckingham's assassination by Felton was widely celebrated by members of the public in England, even after his execution.
+Buckingham's assassination by Felton was widely celebrated by the English public even after Felton's execution.

 Early life

 John Felton was born around 1595, possibly in Suffolk, to a family related to the Feltons of Playford in Suffolk and distantly related to Thomas Howard, 21st Earl of Arundel.
-His father, Thomas Felton, prospered as a pursuivant, one appointed to the task of hunting down those who refused to attend Anglican church services (see recusancy).
+His father, Thomas Felton, prospered as a pursuivant, one appointed to the task of hunting down those who refused to attend Anglican church services.
 His mother, Elanor, was the daughter of William Wight, the one-time mayor of Durham.

 The family's fortunes declined when Thomas' lucrative position was given to Henry Spiller in 1602.
-Thomas died around 1611, while he was imprisoned in the Fleet Prison for debt although his widow was later able to secure a £100 per annum pension from the crown.
+Thomas died around 1611, while he was imprisoned in the Fleet Prison for debt, although his widow was later able to secure a £100 per annum pension from the crown.
+Felton's brother Edmund Felton also fell into debt trying to right the wrongs done against his father by Spiller, through petitions and printing and distribution of books and pamphlets.